cortex-lab/Suite2P/gui2P/README.txt

-Preliminary instructions for a typical cell sorting session.

 1) Run new_main from the command line in the gui2P folder.

 2) Load single to load a single result file.
 Find a file formatted as F_M150329_MP009_2015-04-29_plane1_Nk650 in your results path.